cmcntsh/CommunicationSkills/README.md

 ## Difficult Conversations

 Difficult conversations take place when there are strong emotions, opposing opinions, or high stakes involved (Grenny et. al, 2022; Patterson et. al., 2013).
 Misunderstandings get resolved sooner in healthy relationships compared to unhealthy ones (Grenny et. al., 2022).
 Skills for difficult conversations are organized around a conversation planner (Grenny et. al, 2022; Patterson et. al., 2013).
+I attended a Crucial Conversations training.
+The steps to plan a crucial conversation were presented in a different order than what they appear in the book.
+I'll list the steps in the order presented in the training, but I'll list the relevant book chapter under each section for easy reference.

 ### Get Unstuck

+See Crucial Conversations 3rd Edition chapter 3.

 * Who are you speaking with?
 What is the topic?